nebulaOW/nebulaOW.github.io/_posts/2021-01-16-HintOrbMod.md

     </figure>

-## STEP FOUR: ENTERING HINT MESSAGES
+## Step Four: Entering Hint Messages
 Skip this step if you are not using hints.
 {: .notice--info}